crowdAI/train-schedule-optimisation-challenge-starter-kit/documentation/output_data_model.md

-This document describes the data model in which the _solutions_ to the problem instances have to be delivered.
+This document describes the data model in which the _solutions_ to the problem instances are expected.

 # A Note on translation from and to German
 Lke for the _problem_instances_, our model for the output, i.e. a solution to a problem instance, is in German.
 You must submit solutions in German.